Installations

 Verify your GOPATH

-To verify your GOPATH Run go env | grep GOPATH in your terminal and copy the output path.
-You may need to add a /bin to the end of this path for it to work correctly.
+Run go env | grep GOPATH and copy the output path.
+Append /bin to it if needed.

 2